 When you look at what people project on social media, you THINK you know who they are.
 But often it’s not what it seems.
 Goldie Hawn rose to fame playing dumb bombshells.
 The persona she projected is that she is only a bubble-headed blonde.
 Don’t let that fool you.
 Goldie Hawn has a tested IQ of 140+ and is a card carrying member of Mensa.
 Marilyn Monroe was reputed to have an IQ of 168 (although that is not fact checked).
 Kim Kardashian has chosen to project a “wild, sexual” persona to the world but one of her posts claims that she is really quite “conservative” in the home.
 I will leave it to you to decide who is the real Kim Kardashian.

 In reality, if you only read my blog, or you only follow me on one of my social media platforms, you will only know a small part of me.
 I am an accountant, an entrepreneur, a Christian and more.
 Come and hang out with me as I go live on Facebook to answer any business questions you may have.
 Or even if you do not have any business questions, come hang out with me anyway and let me get to know you better.
 I will be starting a new blog series on my life story.
-So if you really want to know me, then follow me on this blog (which will also be on the Equipped 4 Success blogging platform).
+So if you really want to know me, then follow me on this blog.
 Don’t worry, the business blog will still continue – once a business person, always a business person!

 We all have a story to tell.
 You may think that your life is not important … but it is.
 To the world, you may be just one small insignificant person.
 You’re not a Donald Trump.
 You’re not a Mother Teresa.
 You’re not a Gandhi.
 But to those close to you – your child, your partner, your parents … you are the most important person in the world!
 What is your story?
 What legacy will you leave to your children?
 Let me encourage you to share your story too.
 It is time to be intentional about what legacy you want to leave behind.